Tattoo artist taxes in France 2026: VAT, URSSAF

-Starting point: your activity classification
+Starting point: your activity is BNC

-Simple vs real regime: the first call
+Micro-BNC or real regime: the first call

-Simplified regime (recommended to start)
+Micro-BNC (recommended to start)

-Real expenses regime
+Real BNC regime (déclaration contrôlée)

-Mandatory above turnover thresholds, optional below.
+Mandatory once you exceed the micro cap (€83,600) two consecutive years — the switch then happens on January 1 —, optional below.
 You deduct actual costs (rent, machines, inks, training, travel, accountant, insurance, electricity).
-If your real expenses exceed the simplified flat allowance, real regime wins on tax.
+If your real expenses exceed the 34% flat deduction, the real regime may become more advantageous — run the full simulation, social contributions included.

-Downsides: full bookkeeping required, accountant near-essential (£/€80-150/month for a solo), annual tax return more involved.
+Downsides: full bookkeeping required, accountant near-essential (€80-150/month for a solo), annual 2035 tax return to file.

 Which to pick